Nicole Thorne Sizzles In High-Cut Black Bikini: ‘Mentally Here’

 Nicole Thorne returned to her Instagram account in the early hours of Monday morning.
-The Aussie stunner showed off plenty of skin as she struck a steamy pose for the camera.
+The Aussie stunner showed plenty of skin as she struck a steamy pose for the camera.

 In the racy pic, Nicole sizzled in a high-cut black bikini.
-The top tied in the front, and featured a daring neckline that put her abundant cleavage in the spotlight.
+The top tied in the front and featured a daring neckline that put her abundant cleavage in the spotlight.
 The thin straps also showcased her toned arms and shoulders.

-The matching bikini bottoms were cut high over her narrow hips and fit snugly around her petite waist as they accentuated her muscular thighs and gave fans a peek at the tattoos on her leg.
+The matching bikini bottoms were cut high over her curvy hips and fit snugly around her slim waist as they accentuated her shapely thighs and gave fans a peek at the tattoos on her leg.
 Her flat tummy and killer abs were also on full display.
 She jazzed up the look a bit with a pair of dangling earrings and a gold chain around her neck.

 Nicole sat in a blue lounge chair as she soaked up some sunshine.
 She had one knee bent and her leg pulled in close to her body as she arched her back.
 She placed one hand behind her head, while the other rested at her side.
 Her head was tilted, and she gave a sultry stare into the camera.